uptimeproject/php-cs-fixer-config/README.md

 ## Usage

-Create a `.php_cs.dist` configuration file in the root of your project.
+Create a `.php-cs-fixer.php` configuration file in the root of your project.

 ```php
 <?php